 And that's all they want to do.

-They want to talk, they want to placate.
+They want to placate.

-And it's the same thing when you think of North Korea and all the other problems that we have right now, they all go back to where nothing was acted on.
+And it's the same thing when you think of North Korea and all the other problems that we have right now.

-Well, I know it's it's uh political correctness out there, Sandy uh it was the the Clinton administration, liberals, I don't care if the Clinton administration or not, uh obsessed with this notion of what will people think of us?
+Sandy, the Clinton administration, liberals, I don't care the Clinton administration or not, obsessed with this notion of what will people think of us?

-So there was a there was a total reluctance.
+So there was a total reluctance.

-Uh This is something I will never forget.
+This is something I will never forget.

-After the Waco invasion, which was basically just a bunch of religious people that Janet El Reno and Clinton didn't agree with, and they said, well, abusing children in there.
+After the Waco invasion, which was basically just a bunch of religious people that Janet El Rino and Clinton didn't agree with, and they said, well, abusing children in there, I'm not going to put up with this.

 Reno was big on that.

-So they went in there and invaded and they burned those people to death.
+So they went in there and invaded, and they burned those people to death.

-Just just blew the place up tanks and all of this sort of stuff.
+Just blew the place up tanks and all of this sort of stuff.

-And uh media went to Clinton I'd love to be able to tell you that what what happened there, but I think that was that's uh attorney General Reno's decision that you might want to go talk to her.
+I'd love to be able to tell you what happened there, but that's Attorney General Reno's decision.

-And this was referenced in the movie last night I forget who, Tenet or burglar or somebody, uh essentially said didn't want to be the next Janet Reno if something went wrong.
+I forget who, Tennant or burglar or somebody, essentially said didn't want to be the next Janet Reno if something went wrong.

-It was going to be somebody else's and they all behaved in that fashion and as such nobody decided to take any chances or to act on anything because of that fear.
+And as such, nobody decided to take any chances or to act on anything because of that fear.

 Glad you waited.